Dillo User Manual

 Tabs

 Dillo can open different web pages into tabs.
 To open a link in a new tab click the middle button instead of the left button.
 The same applies to buttons to submit a form.
+A new tab can also be opened from the File menu or using the shortcut Ctrl+T.

 By default the new tab will be automatically focused.
 If you want to change this behaviour, adjust the following options in the dillorc configuration file: